Frequently Asked Questions

 Where can we launch our boats/craft?

-Refer to this map of the Goolwa Aquatic Club precinct which indicates the recommended locations to launch your craft.
+Refer to this aerial view of the Goolwa Aquatic Club precinct which indicates the recommended locations to launch your craft.
 Please note that certain areas are intended for use by those launching larger craft such as dragon boats or surf boats whereas those launching smaller craft (kayaks, canoes, SUPs etc.) are requested to use other areas.
 Parking of vehicles and trailers may be at a different location to drop off/launching areas.
 Given the likely large number of participants and craft involved, please launch and park in the designated areas according to your craft type.

 Click here for a map of other nearby boat slips for launching craft.

 We suggest that you contact local rowing or sailing clubs for larger boat mooring options, however, boats under sail will not be allowed to participate in the event itself.

 Is it possible to rent a boat or kayak?